snax4a/shy/README.md

 1. Run `npm install` to install server dependencies.

+2. Copy /server/config/local.env.sample.js to local.env.js then provide your own credentials.
+Note: the project will still run if you provide bogus credentials.

-2. Run `gulp serve` to start the development server.
+3. Run `gulp serve` to start the development server.
 It should automatically open the client in your browser when ready.

 ## Build & development